In year 8 students have 25 lessons a week, these are allotted as follows:

 • Discrimination

-Discrimination in all its forms, including: racism, religious discrimination, disability, discrimination, sexism, homophobia, biphobia and transphobia
+Discrimination in all its forms, including racism, religious discrimination, ableism, sexism, homophobia, biphobia and transphobia

 • Emotional wellbeing